MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/msbuild-bicep-file.md

   *** jgao: Do I add these properties to the `PropertyGroup` element?

-  For the `Azure.Bicep.MSBuild` to operate, it is required to have an environment variable named `BicepPath` set.
+  For the `Azure.Bicep.MSBuild` to operate, it's required to have an environment variable named `BicepPath` set.
 See the next bullet item for configuring `BicepPath`.

-- **Azure.Bicep.CommandLine.* packages**
+- **Azure.Bicep.CommandLine**

   The `Azure.Bicep.CommandLine.*` packages are available for Windows, Linux, and macOS.
 The following example references the package for Windows.